-If you pass both elements of the RAP, your overall grade is the grade awarded to the RR i.e. A, B or C. Once you have passed the RAP, you cannot make any further RAP submissions.
+You are required to pass both the Research Report and the Skills and Learning Statement.
+Your overall grade is the grade awarded to the RR i.e. A, B or C.

 The process for calculating your degree classification is covered in Degree Classification.